Saint Iker leads Spanish keeping to new heights

 SAFE HANDS

-For a country that used to pride itself on world-class keepers of the calibre of Gordon Banks and Peter Shilton, the recent inability to find a safe pair of hands has been perplexing.
+For a country that used to pride itself on world-class keepers of the calibre of Gordon Banks and Peter Shilton, England's recent inability to find a safe pair of hands has been perplexing.

 "England still has good goalkeepers," Canizares added, "It's just in recent years maybe they haven't had much luck, making some mistakes which are perhaps difficult to explain."

-National team coach Vicente del Bosque picked out Casillas's consistency as one of his most important traits when he named the squad for the England game.
+Del Bosque, who coached Casillas at Real Madrid, picked out his consistency as one of his most important traits when he named the squad for the England game.

 "If we had to highlight something about Iker, it is the maximum concentration he has in absolutely every game," he said.